singh-aadya/DelivrEase/README.md

 ## Project Overview
 DelivrEase is an intelligent delivery workforce management system designed to optimize delivery operations, track worker performance, and streamline workforce allocation.
-Certainly — here's a **professional version** that retains the clarity and strategic intent, suitable for your project report, README, pitch deck, or investor brief:

 ---

 ## 🔹 Project Purpose